 $6/mo

-1000 IU is below the maintenance dose for most adults, especially those not getting regular sun exposure.
-The Endocrine Society recommends 1500–2000 IU/day for maintenance; deficiency correction typically requires 4000–6000 IU.
-At 1000 IU you may be making a marginal difference in a deficient individual or no difference at all.
+1000 IU sits below the maintenance dose for most adults, especially anyone without regular sun exposure.
+The Endocrine Society recommends 1500–2000 IU/day for maintenance; deficiency correction needs 4000–6000 IU.
+At 1000 IU you may move the needle for someone deficient, or do nothing at all.

 → Increase to 2000–4000 IU/day.
 Consider pairing with Vitamin K2 (MK-7) for calcium regulation.
 Get bloodwork before exceeding 4000 IU long-term.